 For years one of Bellaire’s biggest draws has been that, unlike Houston, we have zoning.

-Lately, though, the City administration and City Council seem more wedded to the Comprehensive Plan.
-If the Comprehensive Plan doesn’t suit their purpose, they change the Plan.
-They call it ‘Updating the Plan’ and it has become the guiding light of this city manager and city council.
-If zoning stands in the way, then they change the zoning ordinances.
+Lately, though, the City administration and City Council seemed more wedded to the Comprehensive Plan.
+If the Comprehensive Plan didn’t suit their purpose, they change the Plan.
+They calledl it ‘Updating the Plan’ and it became the guiding light of the previous city manager, city council, and planning and zoning commission.
+If zoning stood in the way, then they changed the zoning ordinances.

-Thanks to the Comprehensive Plan the downtown area from the north side of Bellaire Blvd to Spruce (UVD), along all of Bissonnet plus the areas fronting the south side of Bellaire Blvd from South Rice west to Ferris (CMU), were rezoned in 2014, allowing taller and more intrusive commercial developments adjacent to residential properties, including mixed-use multi-family that could include apartments and condominiums.
+In 2014, with P&Z using the Comprehensive Plan as justification, the downtown area from the north side of Bellaire Blvd to Spruce (UVD), along all of Bissonnet plus the areas fronting the south side of Bellaire Blvd from South Rice west to Ferris (CMU), were rezoned, allowing taller and more intrusive commercial developments adjacent to residential properties, including mixed-use multi-family that could include apartments and condominiums.
 UVD_CMU Zoning Letter 2014

-And the Plan’s ‘recommendations’ are costing Bellaire taxpayers a lot of money and stress, from the new municipal facilities to the new water meters to the fancy new ‘street scene’ that Council approved for Spruce and Fifth in the H-E-B area.
+And the Plan’s ‘recommendations’ are costing Bellaire taxpayers a lot of money and stress, from the new municipal facilities to the new water meters to the new ‘streetscape’ that Council approved for Spruce and Fifth in the H-E-B area in 2019.
 All financed with debt.
 Then there are the branding study, pathways plans and stand-alone sidewalks – stressful, though these have been ‘shelved’ for now.

 Until the past 10 years or so the Plan was seldom mentioned in City matters and few residents knew it existed.
 Over the years an occasional Town Hall meeting was held to review or update it.
 I remember early meetings where one consultant’s suggestion was to pave over the ditch along the railroad tracks to provide a jogging path.
 Another suggestion was to close off downtown between Bellaire and Bissonnet, make it a pedestrian-only area.
 Neither suggestion went any further.